“A project is only as good as the architect who designs it, manages it, and motivates the construction team to realize their vision.”

 An existing ‘Ber’ tree (or Ziziphus Mauritiana) towards the rear of the site has been retained, with the rear bedroom and dining space being orchestrated around it to create an external courtyard, that acts as a shaded spill-out zone.

 Large windows with thin black metal frames allow the internal living spaces to flow into the front and rear spaces at the ground floor level.
-The square metal frames also allow for ample light and ventilation into the building, whilst reducing the visual density of the different volumes.
+The square metal frames also allow for ample light & ventilation into the building, whilst reducing the visual density of the different volumes.

 Light grey, locally available Kota stone is used for the flooring that complements the overall aesthetic of the house.
-LED lighting and low-flow faucets enhance the energy efficiency of the building, as does the overall plan, designed to minimise heat gain in summers, while providing adequate levels of daylighting.
+LED lighting and low-flow faucets enhance the energy efficiency of the building, as does the overall plan, designed to minimize heat gain in summers, while providing adequate levels of daylighting.

 The cost of the metal frames in the windows is much lower as compared to typically used wooden frames that need to be coupled with additional grills for safety.